Ayushjhax/Zephron-Protocol/README.md

 ## **Product Deep Dive 3: The Lending Protocol**

-This is a decentralized lending and borrowing protocol built on Solana that enables users to deposit crypto assets as collateral and borrow against them.
+This is a decentralized lending and borrowing protocol built on Solana that enables users to deposit GOLD as collateral and borrow SOL/USDC against them.
 It implements a shares-based accounting system for fair distribution of interest and provides automated liquidation mechanisms to protect protocol solvency.
-The protocol supports multiple assets (SOL, USDC) and uses Pyth oracles for real-time price feeds.
+The protocol uses Pyth oracles for real-time price feeds.

 ![](Frontend/asset/lending-system-design.svg)